robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

 In order to coerce the efficient frontier optimiser to produce more non-negligible weights, I have added what can be thought of as a "small weights penalty" to all of the objective functions, parameterised by :math:`\gamma` (``gamma``).
-Considering the minimum volatility objective for instance, we have:
+Considering the minimum variance objective for instance, we have:

 .. math::
     \underset{w}{\text{minimise}} ~ \left\{w^T \Sigma w \right\} ~~~ \longrightarrow ~~~